Value Scale Drawing - A Practical Beginner’s Guide

 Practically, value scales teach you to:

-All in all, they got direct carry-over to your drawings.
+All in all, they got direct carry-over to how 3D your drawings look (especially in combination with cross contour drawing).

 How To Draw A Value Scale